 OUTPUT_PIXEL_SIZE (optional)

-Set this property to a two-element array indicating the output X and Y pixel size for the orthorectified result, in the units defined by OUTPUT_COORDINATE_SYSTEM.
+Set this parameter to a two-element array indicating the output X and Y pixel size for the orthorectified result, in the units defined by OUTPUT_COORDINATE_SYSTEM.
 The default value is the pixel size of the input image.

 OUTPUT_RASTER_URI (optional)

 Specify a string with the fully qualified filename and path of the associated OUTPUT_RASTER.
-If you do not specify this property, or set it to an exclamation symbol (!), a temporary file will be created.

 QUALITY_THRESHOLD (optional)